 Jerry Sloan, Bob Love, Scottie Pippen and of course Michael Jordan.
-The four players who have had numbers retired by the Bulls and just a small group of names who come to mind when you think of the Chicago franchise.NOW WATCH BELOW: The NBA 2K League is coming to London!
+The four players who have had numbers retired by the Bulls and just a small group of names who come to mind when you think of the Chicago franchise.NOW WATCH BELOW: Nail your NBA 2K20 technique and never lose again!

 As prolific as the 1990s were, recent times haven’t been the greatest for the Bulls.
 They won the Eastern Conference title back in 2011 and 2012 but since then times have been tough.

 READ MORE: 5 best driving dunkers in MyTEAM

 One playoff appearance in the last four years, including back-to-back 13th place finishes in the last two campaigns, mean that the Bulls aren’t the feared outfit they once were.

 However, through NBA 2K20’s Career Mode, you can change that and bring back the glory days to Chicago.
 Here is our guide for how to make your time managing the Bulls successful.

 The Chicago Bulls are rated 80 OVR in MyLEAGUE on 2K20, given an 81 rating for offense and a 79 rated defense.
 They have a relatively high fan interest with 77% and given their history, they have a large market size.